Earlier this year Essex Book Festival launched its Young Essex Manifesto For Essex, which forms part of Essex 2020: Year of Science and Creativity…

-What is the Manifesto?
-Put simply, the Manifesto For Essex is a multi-form creative platform for young people living in Essex and beyond to express their thoughts and ideas about tackling Climate Change.
-It involves everything from the creation of a special Manifesto For Essex Zine led by Southend-based artist and founder of Grrrl Zine Fair Lu Williams, through to our Tree-Mend-Us Family Day in the Civic Theatre, Chelmsford (Sunday 8th March) led by Chelmsford Ideas Hub, which celebrates the importance of trees via storytelling, a community tree tapestry, films, workshops, and tree identification walks.
+So far it has involved everything from the creation of a special Manifesto For Essex Zine led by Southend-based artist and founder of Grrrl Zine Fair Lu Williams, through to our Tree-Mend-Us Family Day in the Civic Theatre, Chelmsford led by Chelmsford Ideas Hub, which celebrated the importance of trees via storytelling, a community tree tapestry, films and workshops.

 Festival Director Ros Green says:

 “When we began thinking about our contribution to Essex 2020 the first question we asked ourselves was: What is the most pressing issue of the day, and who will be most affected by it?
 The answer was simple: Climate Change and young people.
 The Essex Coast is one of the UK’s most vulnerable places in terms of rising sea levels.
 You only have to look at the projected rise in the sea level in Clacton by 2050 to seriously pause for thought.
 The second question was: What can a book festival do to raise awareness of and help tackle Climate Change?
 Again, the answer was simple.
 Ask a friend.
 Or two.
 When we asked our friends and partners how they could add to the Manifesto For Essex, we were literally flooded with ideas.
 Most of which will be on the menu for March, with some taking place later in the year.”

 Our marvellous Manifesto For Essex continues to develop.
 Find out below about the many activities which have taken place already.

 Key Manifesto events and activities which took place during Essex Book Festival 2020: